dataliterate/data-populator/README.md

 ![Populate with Preset](images/populate-with-preset-dialog.png)

 ### Populate with JSON
 will ask you to choose a JSON file that can sit anywhere on your Computer.
+Each object in your JSON file must have a unique `id`.
 After picking a JSON file, you can configure Data and Layout options:

 ![Populate with JSON](images/populate-with-json-dialog.png)